openedx/edx-documentation/en_us/shared/student_progress/checking_student_progress.rst

 Certificates** setting on the instructor dashboard.

 .. note::
-  By default, self-paced courses issue certificates to learners as soon as learners have completed enough of the course, with a high enough grade, to earn a certificate.
+  If the administrator has configured the site correctly (see :ref:`installation:Enable Automatic Certificate Generation` in *Installing, Configuring, and Running the Open edX Platform*), self-paced courses issue certificates to learners as soon as learners have completed enough of the course, with a high enough grade, to earn a certificate.
 You do not have to change any settings.

 #.
 View the live version of your course.